-Educational Aims: The undergraduate Economics provision at UWE, Bristol aims to help students become practical economists with the necessary skills to enter into a wide variety of jobs in the banking, financial, government and international community.
 Focus will be placed on the ability to analyse economic, financial and business information and provide answers as to what is happening and crucially what is expected to happen in the future.
-The degree will have a strong theoretical component as well as focusing on real-world issues, such as inter-generational sustainability and global growth, that allow you to use a range of different methods and theories to understand these issues more deeply.
-You will use quantitative and qualitative methods, ways of thinking and analysing which you will learn to combine to provide the most apt solution to any economic problem.
-You will develop communication and presentation skills so you are able to tell coherent stories about complex issues to a variety of audiences.
-At UWE we draw on cutting edge economic knowledge based on our own research and scholarly activities and apply this to the real world.
+The degree will have a strong theoretical and mathematical component as well as focusing on real-world issues, such as intergenerational sustainability and global growth, that allow students to use a range of different methods and theories to understand these issues more deeply.
+The degree explores the use of quantitative and qualitative methods, ways of thinking and analysing which can be combined to provide the most apt solution to any economic problem.

+Particular emphasis is placed on the students' personal growth and confidence by developing their communication and presentation skills that enable them to tell coherent stories about complex issues to a variety of audiences.

 By their final year, students will be equipped by their first two years of study (which may be further enhanced by the opportunity to complete a work placement) to undertake both integrative and specialist subjects, and to complete an independent research-based piece of work of their choosing within the field of Economics.

 The programme's philosophy is underpinned by a commitment to developing students as independent autonomous learners who can analyse a range of social and economic problems.
-This provides them with flexibility of opportunity on successful completion of their degree either to study economics at postgraduate level or to use their indepth knowledge of economics in a whole range of occupations.
+This provides them with flexibility of opportunity on successful completion of their degree either to study economics at postgraduate level or to use their in-depth knowledge of economics in a whole range of occupations.